R. C. Soles Jr.: Biography

 He was the son of Robert C. (Rob) Soles, a local hardware store owner.
 He attended the Tabor City school system before leaving briefly to attend university.

 Soles was a lifelong bachelor with a close endearing friendship to his lifelong law partner, William(Bill) W. Phipps.
 They built adjacent houses in a private neighborhood on Lake Tabor.

 Career

 Soles graduated with a B.A. from Wake Forest University and received his J.D. from the University of North Carolina at Chapel Hill.

 He was a practicing attorney at Soles, Phipps, Ray, and Prince Law Firm in Tabor City, North Carolina.
 Sherry Dew Prince broke ties with Soles when she pursued an elected position as a District Judge and she opened a solo practice in Whiteville, North Carolina.
-Soles' lifelong habit of pederasty became too public as Soles mental faculties declined and his victims began to publicly demand money for their silence.
-Phipps ended their law partnership due to many of Soles' liaisons occurring in their law offices.
-Many days their law firm waiting room was full of "RC's boys" awaiting their "allowances".
 In 2006, the N.C.
 Bar Association inducted him into the General Practice Hall of Fame.
 At one point, the North Carolina Center for Public Policy Research named him the 8th most effective member of the legislature.

 Soles was the founding president of the Southeastern Community College Foundation, a former member of the Governor's Crime Commission, and former board member of the Columbus County Community Foundation and Opera Company of North Carolina.